World’s Oldest Wild Bird, A 68-Year-OId Albatross Named Wisdom, Becomes A Mother For The 37th Time

-Wisdom, a 68-year-old albatross believed to be the world’s oldest known wild bird, is set to become a mother for the 37th time after she laid another egg on returning to her winter home at the Midway Atoll national wildlife refuge, according to the Guardian.
+Wisdom, a 68-year-old albatross believed to be the world’s oldest known wild bird, is set to become a mother for the 37th time after having laid another egg upon returning to her winter home at the Midway Atoll national wildlife refuge, according to the Guardian.
 Her longtime lover, Akeakamai, also seeks refuge in the same place.

-If the egg that Wisdom has laid hatches, biologists believe it would be her 37th offspring taking to the open sea in the Pacific.
-Although the exact age of Wisdom is difficult to estimate, there is a consensus in the scientific community that she is nearly 68 years old because biologist Chandler Robbins, who first banded her back in 1956, believed her to be five-year-old at the time.
-Their fairylike reunion took place in 2002 when Chandler went to band her and recognized she was the same bird he had banded 46 years earlier.
+If the egg that Wisdom has laid hatches, biologists believe it would be her 37th offspring.
+Although the exact age of Wisdom is difficult to estimate, there is a consensus in the scientific community that she is nearly 68 years old, as biologist Chandler Robbins, who first banded her back in 1956, estimated that she was five-years-old at the time.
+The two reunited back in 2002 when Chandler went to band her, only to recognize that she was the same bird he had banded 46 years earlier.

-Researchers can often develop relationships with birds they have been observing for so long.
-A part of the sea mariner lore, albatrosses are known for being big birds who live ridiculously long, and often times tend to outlive researchers who work with them.
-This is another reason why Wisdom is considered so special by biologists because they have been able to monitor her movements and activities for a remarkably long period.
+Researchers can often develop relationships with birds that they have been observing for so long.
+A part of sea mariner lore, albatrosses are known for their large size and impressive lifespan, and often times tend to outlive researchers who work with them.
+This is another reason why Wisdom is considered so special by biologists, as they have been able to monitor her movements and activities for a remarkably long period.

-Biologists at the US Fish and Wildlife Service have affectionately documented Wisdom’s journey on social media, making her all the more popular beyond the confines of the scientific community.
+Biologists at the US Fish and Wildlife Service have affectionately documented Wisdom’s journey on social media, making her popular outside of the confines of the scientific community.

 Wisdom, the world's oldest known wild bird is BACK and has laid an egg on Midway Atoll #WildlifeRefuge.
 She's at least 68 years old. https://t.co/uArZb6oBn7 pic.twitter.com/8PFGHSV8JA